-Preparing Your Guest Rooms.
+Step 8: Preparing Your Guest Rooms

-Using the preparing your guest room printable will help make sure that your rooms are clean and ready for all your guests.
+Using preparing your guest room printable will help make sure that your rooms are clean and ready for all your guests.
 I make sure, as I’m sure all of you do, I make sure that all the bed linens have been washed and changed.
 I make sure each room has plenty of pillows and blankets as Thanksgiving is usually cold here in Ohio.
 If we are having little ones or younger children, I make sure we have a crib or inflatable beds available.